 We drive through the endless open steppes with different colours of green.
 Even as we pay the mandatory entrance fee for the Charyn Canyon National Park there is nothing to suggest the dramatic change of scenery that awaits us.

 It is my second visit to the Charyn Canyon National Park, so I knew, but still I am impressed by the sight of the canyon that suddenly opens up below.
 A whole different world of strange red rock formations that are the result of million years of erosion by wind and water.

 Why visit Charyn Canyon National Park

 Even though the Charyn Canyon is much smaller than the Grand Canyon in the US, it looks very similar and is equally impressive.
 The canyon follows the Charyn river for about 50 kilometers.
 The canyon walls reach up to 300 meters at some point and the colours range from red to brown, yellow and black.

 It’s a geologists dream come true with sedimentary rocks that are rich in minerals and are about twelve million years old.
 There is also a large variety of flora and fauna with over 1000 of plants of which 50 are extremely rare and endemic to the area.
 The Charyn canyon National Park is also is home to wildllife such as foxes, hares, gerbils, eagles, pheasants, snakes and lizards.

 Most people visit the Charyn Canyon National Park as a day trip from Almaty.
-It is indeed one of the most spectacular places to see in this region, but on a day trip you only get to see the tip of the iceberg.
+It is indeed one of the most spectacular places to see the nature of Kazakhstan in this region, but on a day trip you only get to see the tip of the iceberg.
 The area is massive and there is so much to see and explore that you could spend days here.